gtheler/thesis-defense/script.md

 ## Do it for him

-Pero bueno, a veces las cosas no salen como uno las planea.
+Pero bueno, Taleb nos enseñó que los cisnes negros _existen_.

 ##